firecrow/vertebrae-lang/README.md

 Iteration Based Programming Language

 ## About
-Vertegrae is an iteration based language.
+Vertebrae is an iteration based language.
 As a default all functions accept variable length arguments, a design inspired by lisp.
 In practice, arguments can be chained to effectively produce programs which  require very little code to achieve data processing, and data minipulation tasks.

 Here are some examples of the langauge